phospho-app/ai-chat-bubble/README.md

 DOMAIN_STATUS_FILE="domain_status.json"
 ```

-In `URL`, put the website with the relevant content you want the assistant to know about.
+In `URL`, put the website with the relevant content you want the AI assistant to know about.
 The assistant will crawl domains with a depth of 3 (this is customizable).

 _Note: Keep the `DOMAIN_STATUS_FILE` as it is._